rydmike/flex_color_scheme/README.md

 These features are useful when you quickly want to test a single color, or maybe only a primary and secondary color for a light theme, and get all other scheme colors computed.
-When you figured out the colors you want, you can use exactly tuned color defintioned and make your custom color schemes from const values instead.
+When you figured out the colors you want, you can use exactly tuned color definitions and make your custom color schemes from const values instead.

 Using different ways to create custom color schemes is presented in detail